vmware/vic/tests/manual-test-cases/Group19-VIC-Product/19-8-VIC-Upgrade.md

 7. Attach old data disk to new OVA VM
 8. Power on the new appliance to complete the upgrade
 9. Run the upgrade script to migrate harbor and admiral
-9. Verify that the data from your previous vSphere Integrated Containers installation has migrated successfully
+10. Verify that the data from your previous vSphere Integrated Containers installation has migrated successfully
+11. Verify that containers from previous VIC appliance exists after upgrade and run docker commands.
+12. Deploy a variety of containers through command line and admiral on new VIC appliance.
+13. Delete VCH
-10. Delete the OVA VM
+14. Delete the OVA VM

 # Expected Outcome:
 * All steps should succeed without error